3bodymo/lamport-vector-clocks/README.md

 - You have to sequential arrangement every event by letter as in the following example (until you can determine sender and receiver by its letter).

 ![](https://github.com/3bodymo/lamport-vector-clocks/blob/main/example.png)

+## Update

+I released a new version from my program, so the new is working better, more efficient, and it support more than three processes.

 ## Demo